cedrickbacea-dotcom/My-profile/README.md

-# My-profile
+# Crustpogi
-This is my profile
+This is my poging profile
 ### Hi there 👋
 * 👂 My name is Cedrick
 * 👩 Pronouns: He/Him